holoviz/panel/doc/tutorials/outline.md

 - [ ] Indicate busy-ness with indicators
 - [ ] Show progress dynamically with generators
 - [ ] Improve performance: caching
+- [ ] Deploy an app: Hugging Face Spaces

+## Intermediate: Less important, basic stuff to learn

 - [ ] [Structuring Applications](https://holoviz-dev.github.io/panel/tutorials/structure.html) (I think this is a great tutorial !!!): Class based approach
 - [ ] Life Cycle Hooks: pn.state.onload etc. [Better header should be found]
-- [ ] Deploy an app: Hugging Face Spaces

-## Intermediate: Rest of basic stuff to learn

-## Advanced: Things our users might find advanced or not so often used stuff
+## Advanced: Things our users might find scary to learn and that is not needed at first

 - [ ] Scheduling tasks: on_load, globally
 - [ ] Improve performance by using async and threads